-REVERIE task provides candidate object annotations at each step and requires the agent to point out the target object when it stops.
+REVERIE provides candidate object annotations at each step and requires the agent to point out the target object when it stops.
 As shown in Fig.~\ref{fig:arch_reverie}, we feed these candidates into the short-term branch (metric map encoder) to enable object grounding.
 Specifically, at each step, we first use the same ViT as in Section~\ref{sec:map} to extract object features $\mathbf{O}_t=\{ \mathbf{o}_z | \mathbf{o}_z \in \mathcal{R}^D \}_{z=1}^Z$.
-After adding with position embeddings (sine and cosine of orientations~\cite{hong2021vln,chen2022think,lin2021scene}), these object features are concatenated with view features $\mathbf{V}_t$ and fed into the pano encoder to obtain contextual representations $\hat{\mathbf{O}}_t$: {
+After adding position embeddings (sine and cosine of orientations~\cite{hong2021vln,chen2022think,lin2021scene}), these object features are concatenated with view feature vectors $\mathbf{V}_{t}^{p}$ and fed into the pano encoder in Section~\ref{sec:map} to obtain contextual object embeddings.

-} where the pano encoder is the same one used in Section~\ref{sec:map}.
 Then, cell and object embeddings are concatenated as the visual modality while encoded instructions as the linguistic modality.
 We feed them into the short-term transformer to perform cross-modal reasoning as explained in Section~\ref{sec:metric_encoder}.
-The output language-informed object representations $\tilde{\mathbf{O}}_t = \{ \Tilde{o}_z \}_{z=1}^{Z}$ are learned via MRC and OG tasks, which will be detailed in next section.
+The output multimodal object representations $\widetilde{\mathbf{O}}_t = \{ \tilde{o}_z \}_{z=1}^{Z}$ are learned via MRC and OG tasks, which will be detailed in the next section.